BOOK A DEMO

 Data Governance and Data Quality: Working Together

-Although they’re different disciplines, it’s difficult to talk about data governance without mentioning Data Quality.
+Although they’re different disciplines, it’s difficult to ensure data quality without proper data governance.
 They’re so entwined that data stewards spend around 75% of their time defining standards, viewing data quality, and correcting data quality, according to Dataversity.

 Because of this, it’s vital to understand the difference between the two, and how they can work together to benefit your company, and reduce risk.